 9. Are there jobs available in this career?

 While you don’t have to work in one of these popular occupations, you should consider the potential job availability in your future career field.
-The travel and tourism sector is estimated to contribute $8.6 trillion to the global economy in 2022, supported by 330 million jobs in 2022.
+The travel and tourism sector is estimated to reach revenue of US$927.30bn in 2024 supported by 430 million jobs in 2023.